 Risk assessment as regards financial reporting aims to identify and systematically evaluate most significant threats at the levels of Vaisala, reporting segments, functions, and processes.
 As a result of risk assessment, the company defines control targets through which it seeks to ensure that the fundamental requirements placed on financial reporting are fulfilled.
 Information on the development of essential risk areas as well as reactions to the risks are communicated regularly to the Audit Committee.

-Vaisala's management has operational responsibility for internal controls.
-Internal control related to the financial activities as well as to control of the business and the management has been integrated into Vaisala’s business processes.
-Vaisala has defined and documented significant internal control activities related to its financial statement reporting process as part of business processes.
-Internal control activities include approvals, authorizations, verifications, reconciliations, reviews of operating performance and segregation of duties.
+The President and CEO is operationally responsible for internal controls.
+Internal control related to financial activities as well as to control of the business and the management has been integrated into Vaisala’s business processes.
+The company has defined and documented significant internal control activities related to its financial statements reporting process as part of business processes.
+Approval mechanisms, access rights, segregation of duties, authorizations, verifications, reconciliations, and follow-up of financial reporting are essential internal

-All business units have their own defined controller functions whose representatives participate in planning and evaluating unit performance.
+All business units have their own defined controller function whose representatives participate in planning and evaluating the unit’s performance.
 They ensure that monthly and quarterly financial reporting follows the company’s policies and instructions and that all financial reporting is delivered on time.
-Management follow-up is carried out through monthly management reporting routines.
+The management follows up the achievement of targets through monthly management reporting routines.
 The Chief Financial Officer regularly reports the results of the internal control work and the efficiency of the control activities to the

-Vaisala seeks to ensure that the Company's internal and external communication is open, transparent, accurate and timely.
-Code of Conduct, treasury policy, credit policy, accounting policies, and reporting instructions as well as disclosure policy are available on Vaisala's intranet.
-The disclosure policy defines how and when information should be given and by whom it is given.
+Vaisala seeks to ensure that the internal and external communication of the company is open, transparent, accurate, and timely.
+The Disclosure Policy defines how and when information should be given and by whom it is given.
 It also defines the accuracy and comprehensiveness of the information in order to fulfill the communication obligations.
-Vaisala's CFO reports the results of the internal control work and efficiency of the control activities as a standing item on the agenda of the Audit Committee.
+Code of Conduct, Approval Policy, Treasury Policy, Credit Policy, accounting policies, and reporting instructions as well as Disclosure Policy and Insider Policy are available on the company’s intranet.